gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 Bit 0 - Shift Clock (0=External Clock, 1=Internal Clock)
 ```

-The Game Boy acting as master will load up a data byte in SB and then set
+The primary Game Boy will load up a data byte in SB and then set
 SC to 0x81 (Transfer requested, use internal clock).
 It will be notified
 that the transfer is complete in two ways: SC's Bit 7 will be cleared
-(i.e., SC will be set up 0x01), and also the Serial Interrupt handler
+(that is, SC will be set up 0x01), and also the Serial Interrupt handler
-will be called (i.e., the CPU will jump to 0x0058).
+will be called (that is, the CPU will jump to 0x0058).

 The other Game Boy will load up a data byte and can optionally set SC's
-Bit 7 (i.e., SC=0x80).
+Bit 7 (that is, SC=0x80).
 Regardless of whether or not it has done this, if
-and when the master Game Boy wants to conduct a transfer, it will happen
+and when the primary Game Boy wants to conduct a transfer, it will happen
 (pulling whatever happens to be in SB at that time).
-The passive gameboy
+The externally clocked
-will have its serial interrupt handler called at the end of the
+Game Boy will have its serial interrupt handler called at the end of the
 transfer, and if it bothered to set SC's Bit 7, it will be cleared.

 ### Internal Clock

 In Non-CGB Mode the Game Boy supplies an internal clock of 8192Hz only
-(allowing to transfer about 1 KByte per second).
-In CGB Mode four
+(allowing to transfer about 1 KByte per second minus overhead for delays).
-internal clock rates are available, depending on Bit 1 of the SC
+In CGB Mode four internal clock rates are available, depending on Bit 1
-register, and on whether the CGB Double Speed Mode is used:
+of the SC register, and on whether the CGB Double Speed Mode is used:

 ```
    8192Hz -  1KB/s - Bit 1 cleared, Normal